 - “What is activity and why is it important?”

 The curricula are targeted to the needs and abilities of the children.
 Educators encourage students to participate by seeing, touching, and tasting new foods.
 One of the goals of this program is to show children that good nutrition and being active can be fun as well as good for them.
 There is no cost to the schools or to the school district for any of the services provided.
 All handouts, supplies, teaching aids, and foodstuffs are paid for through the program.
-Now in its twenty third year, the program has taught over 45,500 students.
+Now starting its 25th year, the educational program has reached over 49,600 children.